RiccardoCataldi/Ai-Duet/README.md

 2. Verify the model file exists in the correct location
 3. Ensure all dependencies are installed
 4. Check the console output for error messages
+5. Make sure your MIDI output device is properly configured

 ## License